mpolacek/lists/1001-albums.md

 - [ ] 478.
 Einstürzende Neubauten - Kollaps
 - [ ] 479.
 Siouxsie and the Banshees - Juju
 - [ ] 480.
 Heaven 17 - Penthouse and Pavement (1981)
-- [ ] 481.
-Beauty and the Beat- The Go Go's
+- [X] 481.
+The Go Go's - Beauty and the Beat
 - [ ] 482.
 Motorhead - No Sleep 'Til Hammersmith
 - [ ] 483.
 Soft Cell - Non-Stop Erotic Cabaret
 - [ ] 484.
 Orchestral Manoeuvres in the Dark - Architecture & Morality (1981)